This story has been updated as of September 2023.

 d) Both 2006 and 2013.
 In 2006, Andrew Fire, PhD, professor of pathology and of genetics, was awarded the Nobel Prize in Physiology or Medicine for his discovery related to RNA interference; and Roger Kornberg, PhD, a professor of structural biology, received the Nobel Prize in Chemistry for his multidisciplinary research into how DNA is converted into RNA, a process known as transcription.

 In 2013, Thomas Südhof, MD, PhD, professor of molecular and cellular physiology, won the physiology/medicine prize for his work in exploring how neurons in the brain communicate across synapses; and Michael Levitt, PhD, a professor of structural biology, won the chemistry prize for the development of multi-scale models for complex chemical systems.

-3. Which of these quotes are NOT from a Stanford Medicine Nobel laureate after learning he’d been awarded the prize?
+3. Which of these quotes is NOT from a Stanford Medicine Nobel laureate after learning they'd been awarded the prize?

 a) "I'm trying to think of something very suitable to say.
 What do you think I should say?"
 This quote came from Doris Lessing, who was awarded the Nobel Prize in Literature in 2007.